| 1988 purchased Fiat 131 (found in a back alley!) stripped it,

 oval track world where you are always at the very limit of traction and car

+control.
 Speaking of ice racing, this was the same time that the spec Chevette series was

 formed.
 Darren thrived in this environment.
 The combination of the equalization of car